Squash Vine Borer

 Management

-The list below includes methods to control the SVB and another to remove it from an infested plant.
+The list below includes methods to prevent, control, and remove the SVB from susceptible plants.

 Preventative Barrier